designervoid/FoodyMobile/README.md

 BASE_URL=https://2dxz44zd-5069.euw.devtunnels.ms
 ```

+`https://2dxz44zd-5069.euw.devtunnels.ms/` is URL that used in APK build.
+If that URL is offline - pls contact `dsgnrvd@gmail.com`, I will up VSCode Port, or you should build backend locally and provide with VSCode Port, Ngrok, Localtunnel tool.

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server